 Choose Your Tertiary Institution

 This is an important step.
-You’ll only be able to qualify as a psychologist if you study through an accredited institution.
-So make sure to do thorough research.
+You can only qualify as a psychologist if you study through an accredited institution.
+That’s why it’s important to do proper research before you apply.
+Make sure the college or university you choose is recognised and meets the necessary requirements.

 Meet the Entry Requirements for a Bachelor’s Degree

-To study a bachelor’s degree, you need at least:
+To study a Bachelor’s Degree, you need at least:

 - 40% for your Home Language